A critical control point is any manufacturing step that serves as a control for food safety hazards by eliminating or preventing them from occurring.

 Garnishing or visual presentation

 Garnish or visual presentation is a food preparation step that is purely concentrated on the quality of presented products.
-It is how products are decorated on a plate for serving in restaurants or how the product packaging looks like.
-Unless the food packaging materials contribute to the keeping quality of the product such as for smart and active packaging, their visual presentation does not affect food safety.
+It is how products are decorated on a plate for serving in restaurants or what the product packaging looks like.
+Unless the food packaging materials contribute to the keeping quality of the product such as smart and active packaging, their visual presentation does not affect food safety.

 This food operation refers to the quality of serving the customers.
 It is how food handlers present themselves, communicate with the customers, and how they address any reasonable possibility of issues that may or may not be concerned with food safety.
 Customer service is the attention that employees in a food business provide customers with so they would feel heard.
 It may also sometimes include the sanitary conditions of a processing facility.
 Although important in the food business and increasing annual sales as a whole, the breach of customer service will not affect food safety nor can food handlers put critical limits to measure it.